 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Veterans Memorial (here, next to this marker); George W. Waltz (here, next to this marker); Georgetown (approx. ¾ mile away); Buffalo Trace Route (approx. 7.4 miles away); Scribner High School (approx. 8.2 miles away); New Albany's Carnegie Library (was approx. 8.4 miles away but has been reported missing. ); Carnegie's Lasting Gifts (approx. 8.4 miles away); A Gateway to Freedom (approx. 8½ miles away).
+Veterans Memorial (here, next to this marker); George W. Waltz (here, next to this marker); Georgetown (approx. ¾ mile away); Buffalo Trace Route (approx. 7.2 miles away); Scribner High School (approx. 8.2 miles away); Mob Violence, 1862 (approx. 8.3 miles away); New Albany Downtown Historic District (approx. 8.4 miles away); Carnegie's Lasting Gifts (approx. 8.4 miles away).
 Touch for a list and map of all markers in Georgetown.

 Also see . . .